flyingmachine/brave-clojure-web/content/namespaces.md

 * How to use `refer` and `ns`
 * What dynamic binding is and why you'd use it

-To get there, you'll explore the idea of your project as a library.
+To get there, you'll explore the idea of your project as a library using the REPL.
+This will give you a clear mental model of Clojure's organizational system.
 You'll also join me in a tale of suspense and mystery as we solve the heist of a lifetime.
-You'll start in the REPL and then progress to trying out examples in a filesystem-based project.
-Be sure to try out all the examples!
+This will give you an increased heartrate and a slight pain in your bum as you sit on the edge of your seat.
+Finally, I'll show you how you'll organize projects in real life using the filesystem.
+Put a pillow on your seat's edge and read on!

 ## Your Project as a Library